-k.
-Parking Structures, if proposed.

-- Parking structures should be within or placed at the back of buildings whenever possible. - ii.
-The inclusion of retail, commercial, or office uses is encouraged along street frontages on the ground floor of parking structures.

-- iii.
-The primary entrances to parking structures should be visible and easily accessed from public streets and sidewalks. - iv.
+- j.
+Parking Structures, if proposed. - i.
+Parking structures should be within or placed at the back of buildings whenever possible. - ii.
+The inclusion of retail, commercial, or office uses is encouraged along street frontages on the ground floor of parking structures. - iii.
+The primary entrances to parking structures should be visible and easily accessed from the primary pedestrian and vehicular routes. - iv.
 Parking structures that face on a street or public open space should have facades designed to be compatible with neighboring buildings. - v.
-The use of plant material as a screening element where facades face streets or residential properties is encouraged to enhance aesthetics and assist with storm water management. - B. Upon submission of all plans and specifications for the development, the matter shall be placed on the agenda of the Planning Board at its next regular meeting. - C. Step 4: The Planning Board shall hold a public hearing(s). - D. The Planning Board shall consider the proposal input from its professional consultants, if any, and make findings based on the Criteria for Consideration and Design Criteria listed above. - E. In making its decision, the appropriate SEQR form shall be used to evaluate the potential environmental impacts based on scale and location, and a report shall be made to the Village Board of Trustees which shall be the Lead Agency. - F. The Planning Board may adopt a resolution recommending to the Village Board of Trustees that the parcel be rezoned to the designated PDD and shall transmit such resolution and the other supporting materials related to the proposal, to the Village Board of Trustees.
-The resolution may contain conditions, restrictions, or limitations that the Planning Board deems requisite to its recommendation. - G. If the Planning Board declines to recommend rezoning, or in the event that the Planning Board does not act upon the proposal within a period of 90 days after the date that the complete application has been submitted as determined by the Planning Board, the applicant may submit the proposal directly to the Village Board of Trustees with a request that said Village Board of Trustees consider the proposal upon its own motion.
+The use of plant material as a screening element where facades face streets or residential properties is encouraged.
+Exterior planters, open grillwork or trellises supporting climbing plants can be effective stormwater management, attractive screen, create a green wall, and maintain ventilation. - D. Upon submission of all final plans and specifications for the development, the matter shall be placed on the agenda of the Planning Board at its next regular meeting. - E. The Planning Board shall hold a public hearing(s). - F. The Planning Board shall consider the proposal input from its professional consultants, if any, and make findings based on the Criteria for Consideration and Design Criteria listed above. - G. In making its decision, the appropriate SEQR form shall be used to evaluate the potential environmental impacts based on scale and location, and a report shall be made to the Village Board of Trustees which shall be the Lead Agency. - H. The Planning Board may adopt a resolution recommending to the Village Board of Trustees that the parcel be rezoned to the designated CB-PDD and shall transmit such resolution and the other supporting materials related to the proposal, to the Village Board of Trustees.
+The resolution may contain conditions, restrictions, or limitations that the Planning Board deems requisite to its recommendation. - I. If the Planning Board declines to recommend rezoning, or in the event that the Planning Board does not act upon the proposal within a period of 90 days after the date that the complete application has been submitted as determined by the Planning Board, the applicant may submit the proposal directly to the Village Board of Trustees with a request that said Village Board of Trustees consider the proposal upon its own motion.
 The applicant shall, in such instance, make full disclosure to the Village Board of Trustees of the reasons for Planning Board's failure or refusal to approve.
 Before taking final action upon such proposals, the Village Board of Trustees shall hear and consider any statements or opinions of the Planning Board as to the merits of the proposal or reasons for its failure or refusal to approve.